Molecular Pathology

 Email: LCLCustomerCare@LiverpoolFT.nhs.uk

-Services offered by the laboratory: the Molecular Pathology service offers a comprehensive test repertoire to support its clinical service activity.
 The service offers PCR for TCR/IgH gene rearrangement studies in haematological neoplasms and coeliac disease and RT-PCR for EGFR and BRAF gene mutation detection in non-small cell lung cancer and melanoma, respectively.
-In conjunction with the Directorate’s Immunocytochemistry service, a range of fluorescence in situ hybridisation (FISH) and chromogenic in situ hybridisation (CISH) protocols are also offered as diagnostic and therapeutic predictive aids for the investigation of breast cancer, non-small cell lung cancer, lymphoma and oropharyngeal carcinoma specimens.
+In conjunction with the Directorate’s Immunocytochemistry service, a range of fluorescence in situ hybridisation (FISH) and chromogenic in situ hybridisation (CISH) protocols are also offered as diagnostic and therapeutic predictive aids for the investigation of breast cancer, non-small cell lung cancer and lymphoma

 Laboratory opening hours: Monday to Friday 08:00-17:30.

 Sample types and volumes: in situ hybridisation techniques require formalin fixed paraffin embedded (FFPE) tissue sections cut at a thickness of 4microns and mounted onto APES coated slides.
-It is recommended that sections for FISH and CISH analyses are mounted onto Superfrost Plus sialinized slides.
+It is recommended that sections for FISH and CISH analyses are mounted onto Superfrost Plus or TOMO sialinized slides.

 Requests for EGFR mutation testing should be sent with a Haematoxylin and Eosin (H&E) stained slide representative of the lesion, a formalin-fixed paraffin embedded tissue or cell block and a copy of the corresponding pathology report.
 This procedure requires at least 5% tumour infiltration and over 20 tumour cells in total.